Patient education: Delirium (Beyond the Basics)

 If a caregiver or family member suspects that their relative has delirium, it is important that the person is evaluated promptly to identify the underlying cause and begin treatment if possible.
 Some life-threatening conditions can cause delirium, so it is important to be evaluated quickly.
 If the person is hospitalized, the evaluation may be done by the attending physician or team.
 If the person is at home, the patient should see their primary care provider or go to the emergency department.

 Laboratory testing — Blood and/or urine tests may be performed to determine the cause of the person's delirium.
+A chest x-ray is often required to exclude pneumonia.

-Imaging tests — If the cause of a person's delirium cannot be determined based upon the history, physical examination, and laboratory testing, a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of the head may be recommended.
+Brain imaging tests — If the cause of a person's delirium cannot be determined based upon the history, physical examination, and laboratory testing, a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of the head may be recommended.
 This test can help to determine if an abnormal growth, bleeding, infection, or inflammation is present in the brain.

 Lumbar puncture is not recommended for every person with delirium.
 It may be performed if other tests are unable to determine the cause.